Kärcher Spray extraction machine Puzzi 30/4

 Spray extraction machine Puzzi 30/4

-The Puzzi 30/4 spray extraction machine is the cost-effective cleaning solution for large textile surfaces and ensures that work is ergonomic, fatigue-free and time-saving.
+The Puzzi 30/4 spray extraction machine is the economical cleaning solution for large carpet surfaces and makes cleaning ergonomic, stress-free and quick.

-With a noise level of 66 dB(A), the Puzzi 30/4 spray extraction cleaner is the quietest wet vacuum cleaner in its class and ideal for low-noise cleaning.
-With 30 litre fresh water capacity and a 350 mm floor nozzle, this innovative spray extraction cleaner is especially suitable for cleaning large carpet areas.
-The machine design focuses on ergonomic, stress-free and time-saving cleaning.
-The EASY Operation concept and the ergonomic upright stance make handling much easier.
-The learning curve is short thanks to easily understandable pictograms.
-The dirty water tank is removable, and the handle and shape of the tank are designed for ergonomic carrying.
-The tank is easy to clean, which also makes it suitable for filling the fresh water tank.
-The short setup period saves time and money.
-The drying time with this machine is up to 30% shorter than with competitive products.
-This is partiallydue to the flexible suction lip, which always assures an optimal suction angle.
+With a noise level of 66 dB (A), the Puzzi 30/4 spray extraction machine is the quietest wet vacuum cleaner in its class and ideal for low-noise cleaning.
+With a 30-litre fresh water capacity and a 350 mm floor nozzle, this innovative spray extraction machine is especially suitable for cleaning large carpeted areas.
+The machine design places great emphasis on ergonomic, stress-free and time-saving cleaning.
+The EASY-Operation concept and the ergonomic upright stance make handling much easier.
+The learning curve is smooth, thanks to easily understandable pictograms.
+The dirty water tank is removable, and the handle and shape of the tank are designed for ergonomic transport.
+The container is easy to clean, which also makes it suitable for filling the fresh water tank.
+The short set-up period saves time and money.
+The drying time with this machine is up to 30% shorter than with competitiveproducts.
+This is partially due to the flexible suction lip, which always assures an optimal suction angle.
 The Puzzi 30/4 is easy to carry, even when lying flat with a full fresh water tank, and its large castor wheels make it easy to transport over stairs.

 Features and benefits